Configure Maven from Bonita Studio

 You can configure a proxy to use for some or all of your HTTP requests with Maven.

-To configure a new Maven proxy, click on Preferences (from the coolbar) → Extensions, and select the tab Proxies.
+To configure a new Maven proxy, click on Preferences (from the coolbar) → Maven, and select the tab Proxies.

 You can add a new Proxy by clicking on the Add button, or edit an existing one by selecting it.